-There are many types of engineers and engineering cirriculams.
-Below are some short descriptions of various types of engineering.
-For further descriptions, please click on the titles and visit that department's web site.
+There are many options within the College of Engineering and Science.
+Below are some short descriptions.
+For more information, please click on the titles and visit that department's web site.

 Electrical and Computer Engineering